HTTPArchive/httparchive.org/README.md

 ## Staging

+(Only available to maintainers)

-To test changes on a GCP App Engine server without deploying to the production instance, use the staging app at https://httparchive-staging.appspot.com.
+To test changes on a GCP App Engine server without deploying to the production instance, use the staging app at https://staging-dot-httparchive.uk.r.appspot.com/

 ```
 npm run stage
 ```

 ## Deploy

+(Only available to maintainers)

 To push changes live to the production instance, use the deployment script.
 Changes will be available on https://httparchive.org.